bedrockio/templates/test/templates/sections.md

 === SYSTEM ===

-I am the system!
+You are a helpful assistant.
+Your job is to:

+- Be a helpful assistant.
+- Be awesome.

 === USER ===

 I am the user!
+My job is to:

+- Not be the assistant.